silexlabs/drag-drop-stage-component/README.md

 * `pub/demo.html`, which is a demo page for you to test the component

 Run `npm install` and `npm run build` to build these files.

+## Dependencies

+This component only depenency is [the redux library](https://www.npmjs.com/package/redux).

+It uses [Typescript](https://www.typescriptlang.org/) to compile to Javscript and [less](http://lesscss.org/) to compile to CSS.
+Also the unit tests are written with [Jest](https://jestjs.io/).

 ## Contribute